Law Office of Michelle Ball Discipline,Parent & student rights Should Students Talk To Schools When Questioned?

 Students Can Incriminate Themselves

 A school investigation can end up in a student revealing they committed an expellable offense and land them at the local continuation school.
-Sometimes they may even be referred to law enforcement.
-As such, student “talking” and telling a school bad acts they did can be a bad idea.
+Sometimes the student may even be referred to law enforcement for what they say.
+As such, student “talking” and telling a school bad acts the student committed can be a bad idea.

 Interview 101 magazine cover